ivanklak/theory/README.md

 > The object of the dependency should be an abstraction, not something concrete.
 > In the process of software development, there is a moment when the functionality of the application ceases to fit within a single module.
 As a result, for example, it may turn out that high-level components depend on low-level components.

-### Server sidde rendering [SSR]
+### Server Side Rendering [SSR]

-**Server-side rendering (SSR) is an application's ability to convert HTML files on the server into a fully rendered HTML page for the client.** The web browser submits a request for information from the server, which instantly responds by sending a fully rendered page to the client.
+**Server-side rendering (SSR) is the ability of a web application to render the web page on the server instead of rendering it in the browser.** When the page arrived on the client-side, it is fully rendered.
+It is because the server-side has fully rendered the page before it was sent by the server to the client.

 Some server-side rendering **advantages** include: